 If you’re here, it probably means you’re fairly aware of what a tender is, how the process works and how to create your best tender response.

-As a subbie, if you’re looking to put in a quote for a job, you’re going to want to keep an eye on the project across its lifetime (even before you’re needed).
+But what happens after the contract is awarded?
+As a subbie, you’re going to want to keep an eye on the project you have tendered for across its lifetime (from tender to awarded contract).

-At the end of the day, you want to be talking to the head contractor that is in charge of the build.
+At the end of the day, you want to be talking to the head contractor that is in charge of the build, which is where Estimate One is here to help.

 What is awarded contract information?

-At EstimateOne, we give subbies who subscribe to our upgraded options the ability to follow a tender past the awarded phase.
+At EstimateOne, we give subbies who subscribe to our upgraded options the ability to follow a tender past the awarded phase through our awarded contract information notices.

 Usually during the final stages of a tender, head contractors will have a team who will package out different trades to look to get roughly 3-5 quotes for each trade.